Tuck · Comparisons · Tuck vs Baby Monitor 3G

 Tuck vs Baby Monitor 3G (2026): Pay-Once App vs AI Subscription

 TL;DR. Baby Monitor 3G from TappyTaps is the most committed anti-subscription app in the category — $5.99 one-time, lifetime use across the entire Apple ecosystem (iPhone, iPad, Mac, Apple TV, Apple Watch, Vision Pro).
 No accounts, no recurring fees, no IAPs.
-Tuck has a free monitoring tier and adds AI lullabies, voice cloning, scene captions, and Bluetooth offline fallback for $7.99/month.
-Two honest products, two different philosophies — pay once and forget, or rent the AI layer.
+Tuck is one plan at $14.99/month or $99.99/year (14-day free trial) and adds a curated lullaby library, AI scene captions, a written morning sleep diary, free family viewer access, and Bluetooth offline fallback.
+Two honest products, two different philosophies — pay once and forget, or pay monthly for the AI layer.

 Published